AndieWill510/tinydoor/Options/070-shunning-is-a-system-not-a-verdict.md

 A loved one explains that you need to learn how people are.

-A helper says you should try harder to fit.
+A helper says you should try harder to fit in.

 The room begins to teach the same lesson from several directions: